Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Filling paths and the

 \textbf{The free splitting complex.} Consider a free factor system~$\A$ of $\Gamma$.
-For any free splitting $T$ of $\Gamma$, to say that \emph{$T$ is a free splitting relative $\A$} means that $\A \sqsubset \FFST$, i.e. for every subgroup $A \subgroup \Gamma$ such that $[A] \in \A$, the restricted action of $A$ on $T$ fixes a vertex.
-The \emph{free splitting complex of $\Gamma$ rel~$\A$} is the ordered simplicial complex that is associated to the collapse partial order on equivalence classes of free splittings rel~$\A$.
-The action $\Out(\Gamma;\A) \act \FS(\Gamma;\A)$ is induced by the action of $\Out(\Gamma)$ on the collapse partial order.
+For any free splitting $T$ of $\Gamma$, to say that \emph{$T$ is a free splitting} \relA\ means that $\A \sqsubset \FST$, i.e. for every subgroup $A \subgroup \Gamma$ such that $[A] \in \A$, the restricted action of $A$ on $T$ fixes a vertex.
+The \emph{free splitting complex of $\Gamma$ \relA} is the ordered simplicial complex that is associated to the collapse partial ordering on equivalence classes of free splittings \relA.
+The action $\Out(\Gamma;\A) \act \FS(\Gamma;\A)$ is induced by the action of $\Out(\Gamma)$ on the collapse partial ordering.

 \textbf{Foldable maps and fold sequences.} A \emph{foldable} map $f \from S \to T$ is an equivariant map of free splittings such that every point of $S$ is contained in the interior of some embedded arc $\alpha \subset S$ for which the restriction $f \restrict \alpha$ is injective.
 If this holds then, furthermore, $f$ is a \emph{fold} if it is defined by identifying initial segments of a pair of oriented natural edges having a common initial vertex.
-If $f$ is a fold map between free splittings of $\Gamma$ rel~$\A$ then in $\FS(\Gamma;\A)$ we have a distance bound $d_\FS([S],[T]) \le 2$.
+If $f$ is a fold map between free splittings of $\Gamma$ \relA\ then in $\FS(\Gamma;\A)$ we have a distance bound $d_\FS([S],[T]) \le 2$.

 Consider a sequence of maps of the form \hbox{$\cdots \xrightarrow{f_i} T_i \xrightarrow{f_{i+1}} \cdots \xrightarrow{f_j} T_j \xrightarrow{f_{j+1}} \cdots$} with compositions denoted in ``index contraction'' notation $f^i_j = f_j \circ \cdots f_{i+1} \from T_i \to T_j$ whenever ~$i<j$.
 To say this is a \emph{foldable sequence} means that every $f^i_j$ is foldable; and if so then furthermore it is a \emph{fold sequence} if each $f_i$ is a fold map.
 We often regard a fold sequence as a path in $\FS(\Gamma;\A)$, where each step of that path consists of an edge path of length $\le 2$.